Noemata/DeepSeek-Experiments/AI Slugfest.md

 # Addendum

-After testing more recent developments (As of July 2025) that are not yet available to the public, the latest AI model(s) are able to solve unconventional or even contrived formulations of both existing and novel problems like this problem.
+After testing more recent developments (As of July 2025) that are not yet available to the public, the latest AI model(s) are able to solve unconventional or even contrived formulations of both existing and novel problems like this one.
 Well before the end of next year (2026) such models will become generally available.
 It's unclear how this type of thinking problem was solved.
 Hopefully, one of the Open Source variants will duplicate this capability.

 Results will be posted once permisison to do so is given.